Mikilll94/ds-task/README.md

 - When clicking "Submit" and validation fails, then the view is scrolled to the first error.
 - Avatar image is not required.
 - Avatar image must be jpg, jpeg or png file.
-- Avatar image cannot have size bigger than 2MB.
+- Avatar image cannot have a size bigger than 2MB.
 - "About" field is not required.
 - "Phone" field only accepts digits, spaces and "+" character